cybernet/job-broker/README.md

 });
 ```

-This does not apply to these events: `broker-initialized`, `broker-started`, and `broker-stopped` as these events are aggregate events and do not correspond to any particular (worker, queue) pair.
+This does not apply to these events: `broker-initialized`, `broker-started`, `broker-stopped` and `config-loaded` as these events are aggregate events and do not correspond to any particular (worker, queue) pair.

 Structure of the report object resulting from a pushMany call
 -------------------------------------------------------------